 “Until the lions have storytellers, tales of the hunt will always glorify the hunter.”
 [African proverb]

 In a 2004 interview, Prince decried the entertainment “glut of processed, pre-packaged, producer-driven music” as being ruinous to a new generation of artists.
 Hearkening back to the 60s/70s “Old School” days, Prince criticized music industry trends of promoting and rewarding “salaciousness” rather than nurturing craftsmanship.
-His battle against Warner Brothers (his record label since 1977) for ownership-rights of his creative output is well-documented, as was his evolving commitment to the powers from which he and others were charged with being responsible spiritual mediums to their constituencies.
-Furthermore, Michael Jackson – who himself rose to the stature of King of Pop – expressed confusion about this controlling industry world-order and what his pre-destined role beyond it might be in his song, “Will You Be There?”
+His battle against Warner Brothers (his record label since 1977) for ownership-rights of his own creative output is well-documented, as was his evolving commitment to the powers from which he and others were charged with being responsible mediums to their cultural constituencies.
+Furthermore, Michael Jackson – who himself rose to the stature of King of Pop – expressed confusion about this controlling industrial world-order and what his pre-destined role beyond it might be in his song, “Will You Be There?”

 …Perhaps this was part of the impetus for MJ’s visit to me on 3/23/10?